Starring Vin Diesel, Dwayne Johnson, Jason Statham, Michelle Rodriguez, Tyrese Gibson. Directed by F. Gary Gray.

-It’s about halfway through the opening street race of the eighth installment in this long running franchise, that something dawns across the entire cinema: Mad Max: Fury Road really is a high watermark film.
-Another thought dawns as we approach a prison brawl a half hour later: The Raid really set the fisty-cuffs action bar high .
-Once you get to the end of the two plus hour movie, a third and final thing dawns on you: Furious 7 was better.
+It’s about halfway through the opening street race of the eighth instalment in this long-running franchise, that something dawns across the entire cinema: Mad Max: Fury Road really is a high watermark film.
+Another thought dawns as we approach a prison brawl a half-hour later: The Raid really set the fisty-cuffs action bar high.
+Once you get to the end of the two-plus hour movie, a third and final thing dawns on you: Furious 7 was better.

 The film is an odd entity.
 By no means were Jordana Brewster and Paul Walker the backbone of the franchise; people seem to really dislike 2 Fast 2 Furious, one of the weaker instalments and one that hinges on Walker, but without him, there appears to be no beating heart.
 It comes down to one basic thing, that Vin Diesel doesn’t really have charisma.
 His shouty scenes are laughable, and his emotional ones don’t hit the way they should.
 The man is, essentially, a gorilla in a tank top, punching people and looking very, very angry.
 Luckily, or maybe unluckily, the emotional arc that Dom goes through in this film requires a bit more of an emotional touch and one can’t help but think the emotional arc would actually work better if it was Walker’s O’Conner at the heart of the storyline; as it is, it’s just sort of okay.

 Most of the returning main cast are all good here.
 Tyrese Gibson and Ludacris have mad banter skills and bag some of the films best dialogue, while former Hollyoaks star Nathalie Emmanuel gets sort of a duff deal as hacker Ramsey, who never does any driving, but is good at doing plot exposition.